fedspendingtransparency/usaspending-api/usaspending_api/api_docs/markdown/using_the_api.md

       "value": "BOEING"
     }
     ```
-    * `contained_by` - A special operation for array fields, matches where the value of the field is entirely contained by the specified array.
+    * `contained_by` - A special operation for array fields; matches where the value of the field is entirely contained by the specified array.
     ```
     {
       "field": "business_categories",